maxlath/wikibase-cli/docs/read_operations.md

 # Find by which path science (Q336) is a subclass of (P279) either philosophy (Q5891), literary movement (Q3326717), or art movement (Q968159)
 wd graph-path Q336 P279 Q5891,Q2198855,Q3326717,Q968159

+# Output graph in the [mermaid format](https://mermaid.js.org/) and pipe it to [mermaid-ascii](https://github.com/AlexanderGrooff/mermaid-ascii) to visualize the graph in the terminal
+wd graph-path Q506259 P279 Q2509280 --format mermaid | mermaid-ascii -f -
 ```

 For a command dedicated to Wikidata subclasses, see [wikidata-taxonomy](https://www.npmjs.com/package/wikidata-taxonomy)